top of page

 Private by James Patterson

-Private is the start of a new series from James Patterson and Maxine Paetro.
+Private is the start of a new series from Maxine Paetro writing with James Patterson.

 I have to say, I didn't finish this book.

 Private is the first of a new series, followed by Private London, Private Games, Private #1 Suspect, etc. It deals with "the most successful and sexiest PI firm in the world".
-The cast seemed cookie cut from a rejected spec script for CSI Miami.
-Barest of bones, characters basically summed up in a few sentences.
-Think airplane movie that is too lame to pay attention to.
+The cast seems cookie-cutter from a rejected spec script for CSI Miami.
+The barest of bones characters are basically summed up in a few sentences.
+Think airplane movie that is too dull to pay attention to.
 Just turn the brightness of the screen down and try to get some sleep.

-He masters the short chapters, in a way that has to be seen to be believed.
+The Patterson style is light mysteries with short chapters, in a way that has to be seen to be believed.
 Most are two pages, making the book a whopping 124 chapters.
-For example chapter 60 is pages 176 to 178, and chapter 62 is just one page...
+Some chapters are one page long.
+Just like with Salman Rushdie.

 2011 / Paperback / 416 pages